nlpyatra/nlp_specialization/02_Probabilistic_Models/README.md

   - Write a better auto-complete algorithm using an N-gram model (similar models are used for translation, determining the author of a text, and speech recognition)

 **4. Word2Vec and Stochastic Gradient Descent**
-  - Word Embeddings: Tokenization, Sliding window of words, Transforming words to vectors, One-hot word vectors, context word vectors,
+  - Word Embeddings: Tokenization, Sliding window of words, Transforming words to vectors, One-hot word vectors, Context word vectors
   - Continuous Bag of Words (CBOW) model : Implementation and training
   - Write your own Word2Vec model that uses a neural network to compute word embeddings using a continuous bag-of-words model